Asabeneh/30-Days-Of-JavaScript/21_Day/21_day_dom.md

 4. Loop through the nodeList and get the text content of each paragraph
 5. Set a text content to paragraph the fourth paragraph,**_Fourth Paragraph_**
 6. Set id and class attribute for all the paragraphs using different attribute setting methods
-7. Change stye of each paragraph using JavaScript(eg. color, background, border, font-size, font-family)
-8. Select all paragraphs and loop through each elements and give the first and third paragraph a color of color, and the second and the fourth paragraph a red color
-9. Remove all the paragraph and create them using JavaScript
-10. Set text content, id and class to each paragraph

 ### Exercise: Level 2

-1. Create a div container on HTML document and create 100 numbers dynamically and append to the container div.
-Put each number in 150px by 150px box.
-If the number is even the background will be lightgreen else lightblue.

-1. Use the rgb color generator function or hexaColor generator to create 10 divs with random background colors
+1. Change stye of each paragraph using JavaScript(eg. color, background, border, font-size, font-family)
+1. Select all paragraphs and loop through each elements and give the first and third paragraph a color of green, and the second and the fourth paragraph a red color
+1. Set text content, id and class to each paragraph

 ### Exercise: Level 3

 #### DOM: Mini project 1